GPT-4 Launches Today: The Rise of Generative AI from Neural Networks to DeepMind and OpenAI

 Are you already using generative AI for a more productive workflow?

-What improvement do you expect from GPT-4 in this regard?
+What improvement do you expect from OpenAI GPT-4 in this regard?
 I look forward to reading your ideas in the comments to this LinkedIn post:

 Authenticity in Photography: Samsung’s Moon Shots Controversy and the Ethics of Synthetic Media